nextest-rs/mukti/README.md

 # mukti

-A simple release manager (still a work in progress, this may not go anywhere!)
+A simple release manager.
+Used by [cargo nextest](https://nexte.st).

-Do not use this if you're not me.
-I reserve the right to make breaking changes at any time.
+This is currently not ready to be used by others, though it might get there some day.